-"In some circumstances, I have found that some parents of the groom can be very traditional in there thinking about these matters," explains John Duffy, Ph.D., licensed clinical psychologist and author of The Available Parent.
+"In some circumstances, I have found that some parents of the groom can be very traditional in their thinking about these matters," explains John Duffy, Ph.D., a licensed clinical psychologist and author of The Available Parent.
 "They may suggest, for instance, that it is traditional and customary for a bride to take a groom's last name.
-And, because their name holds a great deal of meaning to them — in the present and for future generations — they may feel slighted, even if this is not the intention of the bride."
+And, because their name holds a great deal of meaning to them—in the present and for future generations—they may feel slighted, even if this is not the intention of the bride."

 Sometimes, Duffy warns, miffing your mother-in-law is the best-case scenario.
 Because when it comes to how your in-laws will take your decision, "their responses can vary quite a bit, and be quite strong and sometimes surprising," he says.
 For example, he shares, "I worked with one young bride whose future in-laws felt as if she would not be fully committed to the marriage unless she took her soon-to-be husband's last name, while another woman I worked with suffered the ongoing wrath of her mother-in-law.
 She mistakenly assumed that her daughter-in-law had rejected her family directly by not taking their name.
 The implication was that the daughter-in-law was ashamed of that family name and didn't want to be a member of that family.
 This was, by the way, far from the truth."